AgoraIO-Community/RTE-Innovation-Challenge-2020/SDKChallengeProject/README.md

-# RTC Innovation Challenge 2020
+# RTE Programming Challenge 2020

 *English* | [中文](README.zh.md)

 ## Introduction

-The RTE Online Programming Challenge is an online hackathon for RTE developers, programming enthusiasts and geeks worldwide.
+The RTE Programming Challenge is an online hackathon for RTE developers, programming enthusiasts and geeks worldwide.

-This Innovation Challenge will be held in the form of "Online Programming, Online Submissions and Online Finals".
-We hope that the contestants will solve the practical problems in academic, commercial and social areas while pursuing technological innovation, and use technology to create greater value for society.
+This Challenge will be held in the form of "Online Programming, Online Submissions, and Online Finals".
+We hope that the contestants will solve the practical problems in academic, commercial, and social areas while pursuing technological innovation, and use technology to create greater value for society.

 ## Challenge - Develop Application with Agora SDK